thebharaths/urlshortner/README.md

 ![image](https://user-images.githubusercontent.com/38078316/148823338-964aa0b7-7168-4c22-9912-5c4b6fd6cd39.png)

-4. Enter the Key as “Content-Type” and Value as “application/json”
+4. Enter the Key as “Content-Type” and Value as “application/json” in header.
-5. Enter the long URL in the body
+5. Enter the long URL in the body.

 Body:
 {
 	"longUrl": "https://www.netflix.com"